What Is Water Hammer?

 How to Diagnose Water Hammer in Your Home

 Locating the source of water hammer is simpler than most homeowners expect.
-If you're already dealing with other mysterious plumbing sounds, our guide on diagnosing common plumbing noises is a great companion resource.
+If you're already dealing with other mysterious plumbing sounds, our guide on common plumbing noises is a great companion resource.

 Step-by-Step Diagnosis